Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 2. Buy a $5,000 security bond (applicable for non-Malaysian workers).
 This may be bought from an insurance company or bank.

 4. Register your worker for the Settling-in Programme (SIP).
 This is applicable for non-Malaysian work permit holders in the following sectors: construction, manufacturing, marine shipyard and process.
-The SIP helps your workers to learn about their employment rights, and other information such as Singapore’s social norms.
+The SIP helps your workers learn about their employment rights and other information, such as Singapore’s social norms.

 1. Non-Malaysian workers (from construction, manufacturing, marine shipyard and process sectors) have to proceed to attend the Setting-in Programme.